Friday, February 27, 2026

 His brothers then came and threw themselves down before him.
 "We are your slaves," they said.

 The brothers connive to protect themselves.
-Do they have a good reason for this?
+(In doing so, they clearly admit that their actions were "sins and wrongs.")
+Do the brothers have a good reason for their concern?
 After all, Joseph did seem to enjoy testing (torturing?) them when they first arrived in Egypt.

 But Joseph said to them, "Don't be afraid.
 Am I in the place of God?
 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.
 So then, don't be afraid.
 I will provide for you and your children."
 And he reassured them and spoke kindly to them.